Vladimir Volkov (footballer): Mechelen

 In summer 2015, Volkov signed a two-year deal with Belgian side Mechelen.
 He was officially presented the following day and was given the number 3 shirt.

 Lech Poznań

-On 30 January 2016 he was loaned to Lech Poznań on a half-year deal.
+On 30 January 2016, he was loaned to Lech Poznań on a half-year deal.

 Radnički Niš

 On 13 January 2017, Volkov signed with Radnički Niš.
-The official presentation was on January 17 at club media-center, where Volkov, Anid Travančić and Ryota Noma were presented as the first signings of the winter-break and crucial reinforcements of Radnički for the second half of the 2016–17 Serbian SuperLiga.
+The official presentation was on 17 January at club media-center, where Volkov, Anid Travančić and Ryota Noma were presented as the first signings of the winter-break and crucial reinforcements of Radnički for the second half of the 2016–17 Serbian SuperLiga.

 Rad

 In January 2019, Volkov joined FK Rad.

 International career

-On 4 November 2011, the caretaker of the Serbian national team Radovan Ćurčić, called-up Volkov for two friendly matches against Mexico and Honduras.
+On 4 November 2011, the caretaker of the Serbia national team Radovan Ćurčić called-up Volkov for two friendly matches against Mexico and Honduras.
 He debuted on 15 November, playing the full match against Honduras.

-Under new FIFA rules, a player who has dual citizenship and has played only one match for one of the two countries can change the decision to play for the other national team.
-As the Serbian national team "showed no interest", Volkov accepted Brnović's call to join the Montenegrin national team.
-On 25 May 2012, Volkov made a debut for the Montenegrin national team as a starter in a friendly match against Belgium.
+Under new FIFA rules, a player who has dual citizenship and has played only one match for one of the two countries can change affiliation to play for the other national team.
+The Serbia "showed no interest", Volkov accepted Brnović's call up to the Montenegro national team.
+On 25 May 2012, Volkov made a debut for the Montenegro national team as a starter in a friendly match against Belgium.
 He earned a total of 17 caps, scoring no goals.
 His final international was a September 2015 European Championship qualification match against Liechtenstein.